12 days, Wednesday, November 24 to Sunday, December 5, 2021

 Morning sidetrip to Monreale, a picturesque hilltop town overlooking the fertile valley known as Conca d’Oro or “golden shell,” as well as Palermo and the Mediterranean Sea.
 Visits to the fabulous Cathedral with its outstanding mosaics, a splendid example of “Sicilian-Norman” art, and the adjoining cloisters, inspired by Islamic architecture and featuring wonderful Romanesque pillars and capitals.
 On to the seaside resort of Mondello, situated on a beautiful inlet of the Tyrrhenian Sea, where we break for lunch.
 In the afternoon, return to Palermo via the Monte Pellegrino mountain road, offering spectacular views of the coast, with a stop briefly to inspect the immensely popular shrine of St. Rosalia, patron saint of the city.
-Today, lunch or dinner in a typical ristorante.
+Today, group lunch for dinner.

-After breakfast we visit Catania's famous fish market, the Cathedral with the tomb of a famous naïve son, the composer Bellini, and the famous main street, the Via Etnea, as well as the ruins of Roman monuments that survived the major historical eruptions of Mount Etna.
-Then we tour the slopes of Mount Etna, Europe's highest volcano, classified as a UNESCO World Heritage Site (https://whc.unesco.org/en/list/1427).
-This excursion features desolate lunar landscapes of molten lava sprinkled with ruins of homes abandoned during recent eruptions, but also prosperous villages whose inhabitants rely on the rich volcanic soil to produce wonderful products such as wine, honey, cheese, and fruit.
-We will pause at the Sapienza Research Station, situated at an altitude of almost 2,000 meters, to inspect the Monti Silvestri, cones formed by eruptions during the 1980s.
-Group lunch of delicious Sicilian specialties in a winery on the slopes of Mt Etna, with great views (weather permitting) of the coast and the Ionian Sea below!
-Time permitting, there will be an opportunity for some shopping in Catania before we return to the hotel for a free evening.
+After breakfast we visit Catania's famous fish market, the Cathedral with the tomb of a famous native son, the composer Bellini, and the famous street, the Via Etnea, as well as the ruins of Roman monuments that survived the major historical eruptions of Mount Etna.
+Then we tour the slopes of Mount Etna, Europe's highest volcan, classified as a UNESCA World Heritage Site.
+This excursion features desolate lunar landscapes of molten lava sprinkled with ruins of homes abandoned during recent eruptions, but also villages whose inhabitants rely on the rich volcanic soil to produce wonderful products such as wine, honey, cheese and fruit.
+We will pause at the Sapienza Research Station, situated at an altitude of almost 2,000 meters, to inspect Monti Silvestri, cones formed by eruptions during the 1980"s.
+Group lunch of delicious Sicilian specialties in a winery on the slopes of Mount Etna, with great views (weather permitting) of the coast and the Ionian Sea below.
+Time permitting there will be an opportunity for some shopping in Catania before we return to the hotel for a free evening.

-- Return flight on Lufthansa and/or partner airlines, including all airport taxes, security fees and fuel surcharges; - Accommodation for 9 nights in a deluxe hotel in Palermo and 2 nights in a first-class hotel in Catania, based on double occupancy - the single occupancy supplement is $550; - Breakfast daily, four dinners, some with wine/water, and one full winery lunch, also including wine; - Airport transfers, sightseeing, and visits as outlined in the itinerary; - Services of our tour escort and gratuities for drivers and local guides.
+- Accommodation for 9 nights in a deluxe hotel in Palermo and 2 nights in a first-class hotel in Catania, based on double occupancy; - Breakfast daily, four dinners, some with wine/water, and one full winery lunch, also including wine; - Airport transfers for those arriving Nov.
+24 at 2:35 PM or earlier; - Sightseeing, and visits as outlined in the itinerary; - Services of our tour escort and gratuities for drivers and local guides.

-- Beverages with meals; meals other than those shown above; - Items of a personal nature; - Travel insurance: rates are available upon request.
+Beverages with meals; meals other than those shown above; items of a personal nature; and travel insurance .
+Rates are available upon request.